Freedom of Information (FOI)

 The Freedom of Information Act (FOI) 2000 and the Environmental Information Regulations (EIR) give people the right to look at much information held by public authorities.

 There is a lot of information about the council on this and other websites, in our libraries and customer services centres, and from reception desks in council buildings.
-Our Publication Scheme may help you find the information you want online.
+We have published a commonly requested information page and also publish recent FOI Request responses in a searchable database.
+Our Publication Scheme may also help you find the information you want online.

 If the information you want is not already available, you can make a Freedom of Information Request.